 - Research and analyst positions within non-governmental organizations, such as Oxfam and Action Aid

-- Roles in the private sector as economic policy consultants, country risk or international project analysts, or international project managers.
+- Leadership roles in the private sector as economic policy consultants, risk and international project analysts, international project managers, and supply chain managers.

 International Political Economy